GaelGirodon/markdown-to-document/README.md

 ## License

-**Power Markdown** is licensed under the GNU General Public License.
+**Markdown To Document** is licensed under the GNU General Public License.